cabraile/Detectron2-ROS/readme.md

 ## 3.2 Point cloud labelling node
 Implemented in `scripts/label_point_cloud_node.py` and used with the semantic segmentation node.
+Assumes the provided point cloud's coordinates is the same of the camera from which the mask is computed.

 **Subscribes to**
 * `/pointcloud` (`sensor_msgs.PointCloud2`).
 The point cloud points to be labelled.